-In Member States where the Euro is not the official currency, the corresponding value to Euro in the national currency shall be calculated taking into account the official exchange rate on the date of entry into force of this Directive.
+In Member States where the euro is not the official currency, the corresponding value to euro in the national currency shall be calculated taking into account the official exchange rate on the date of entry into force of Directive \dots^{+} .

-- 2. Without prejudice to the powers of competent authorities in accordance with Article 24 and the right of Member States to impose criminal sanctions, Member States shall ensure that their laws, regulations or administrative provisions provide for possibility to suspend the exercise of voting rights attached to shares in case of the breaches referred to in Article 28a point (b).
-Member States may provide that the suspension of voting rights applies only to the most serious breaches. - 2a.
+- 2. Without prejudice to the powers of competent authorities under Article 24 and the right of Member States to impose criminal sanctions, Member States shall ensure that their laws, regulations or administrative provisions provide for the possibility of suspending the exercise of voting rights attached to shares in the event of breaches as referred to in point (b) of Article 28a.
+Member States may provide that the suspension of voting rights is to apply only to the most serious breaches. - 3.
 Member States may provide for additional sanctions or measures and for higher levels of administrative pecuniary sanctions than those provided for in this Directive.